Q: How does the admission process work?

 Q: Can the application fee be waived?

 The application fee may be waived in some circumstances.
 Please check the Admission Requirements page to see if you are eligible for a fee waiver.
 All other applicants must submit the application fee.
-Applications submitted without the fee will not be be considered for admission.
+Applications cannot be submitted without the fee or an approved waiver.

-Note for online applicants: You may pay the application fee by credit card.
+We strongly recommend that you pay the application fee by credit card via the online system.
 If you wish to pay the fee by check or money order, please follow the instructions provided in the online application process.
+Note that this may substantially delay submission of your application.

 Q: International Applicants: Will my application be reviewed if it is missing the Financial Certificate?